osrf/rocker/README.md

 ### Testing

-To run tests install nose and coverage in the venv
+To run tests install pytest and pytest-cov in the venv

     . ~/rocker_venv/bin/activate
-    pip install nose
+    pip install pytest
-    pip install coverage
+    pip install pytest-cov

-Then you can run nosetests.
+Then you can run pytest.

-    nosetests-3.4 --with-coverage --cover-package rocker
+    python3 -m pytest --cov=rocker

 Notes:

-- Make sure to use the python3 instance of nosetest from inside the environment.
+- Make sure to use the python3 instance of pytest from inside the environment.
 - The tests include an nvidia test which assumes you're using a machine with an nvidia gpu.